jeirf12/nvim/README.md

  * [Coc](https://github.com/neoclide/coc.nvim) - LSP Autocomplete Intelligent
  * [kite](https://www.kite.com/integrations/vim) and its [complemento](https://github.com/kiteco/vim-plugin/blob/master/DEVELOPMENT.md) for neovim or vim - Autocomplete IA for Python and Javascript

+## Execution :hourglass_flowing_sand:

+When you run for the first time you have to write the following
+inside neovim `:PlugInstall` or press the following keys: `<space>+<p>+<i>`.
+The latter installs all the plugins configured in the files.
+Finally run this `:source %` to apply the changes or just exit and re-enter neovim.